shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 As I am learning Javascript so I decided to put a constraint on myself and try to scrape a website to solidify whatever I have learnt this past week and try to scrape LinkedIn.

+## Goal
+The goal of this tutorial is to scrape LinkedIn for the top 10 profiles that LinkedIn shows when the user provides a search string and save the individual pages as a .txt file in your local file system.

 ## Prerequisites
 This tutorial is aimed to be biginner friendly.
 If you are following along, you would need to install [NodeJS](https://nodejs.org/en/) in your PC.
 The source code with be available in the given repository :<br>